Protesters, homeless community gather in Civic Center Park; Denver PD on scene

 DENVER (KDVR) — Protesters and members of the homeless community gathered in Civic Center Park Wednesday evening.
-A number of Denver Police Department officers are at the scene.
+A number of Denver Police Department officers were at the scene.

-The City and County of Denver has imposed an 11 p.m. curfew for parks citywide.
+The City and County of Denver imposed an 11 p.m. curfew for parks citywide.

 According to the City, the protesters and homeless community declared Civic Center Park an “autonomous zone.”
 However, a man who says he’s the leader of the group defined the area as an “occupied protest zone.”